 American Akita vs Japanese Akita History

-For many people, both the American Akita and Japanese Akita are considered unofficial strains of the same breed.
+Many people believe the American Akita and Japanese Akita are unofficial strains of the same breed.
 In fact, the American variety didn’t actually exist until after the Second World War.

-Before this, Akitas were a well-loved breed in Japan, descending from the ancient Matagi hunting dogs.
+Before this, Akitas were a popular breed in Japan.
+They descended from the ancient Matagi hunting dogs.

 Helen Keller was the first to bring the breed to America.
 She was gifted an Akita in 1938 whilst visiting Japan and brought it home with her.

-After World War Two, American service members brought more Akitas home, helping to boost the breed’s popularity in the states.
+After World War Two, American service members brought more Akitas home.
+This helped to boost the breed’s popularity in the states.

 American Akita vs Japanese Akita Appearance

-Both the American and Japanese Akita dogs are considered to be large breeds.
-But, the American variety is slightly larger.
+Both the American and Japanese Akita dogs are large breeds.
+But, the American version is slightly larger.

 Generally, both types will weigh upwards of 100 pounds, growing somewhere between 24 and 28 inches tall at the shoulder.
-Females are usually smaller than males for both types.
+Females are often smaller than males for both types.

 Both types have thick, heavy coats and triangular ears.
 But, there is some variety in their features.

-Many people will notice the similarities between the Japanese Akita and the other popular Japanese breed – the Shiba Inu.
+Many people will notice the similarities between the Japanese Akita and another popular Japanese breed – the Shiba Inu.